 Cataract Care in Plano

 The Brooks Eye Associates mission is to provide our patients with the highest quality medical and surgical eye care using the latest in technology and techniques.
 Our staff consists of certified, highly experienced, and incredibly skilled eye doctors whose goal is to make sure your eyes are functioning properly.
-We know that your eyesight is priceless, and that’s why we’ve dedicated ourselves to protecting and restoring the vision of patients in North Texas, including Plano, Dallas, and Frisco.
+We know that your eyesight is priceless, and that’s why we’ve dedicated ourselves to protecting and restoring the vision of patients and cataract care in North Texas, including Plano, Dallas, and Frisco.

 What are Cataracts?